3TTemi/CI-CD-Escape-Game/README.md

    - restoring the last working version of `api/server.js`
 3. Push your rollback fix

+(Keep rolling back until it works, some commit messages may be decieving)

 When CI runs and turns **🟢 GREEN**, you escape the final level.

 ## Hints